Girl with a Pearl Earring(Meisje met de parel)

 It has been hypothesized that the great Italian painter Caravaggio was present at the decapitation and was inspired to paint his Judith Cutting off the Head of Holofernes.
 The precise and realistic rendering of Caravaggio's scene, anatomically and physiologically correct to the minutest details, presupposes the artist's observation of a real decapitation.

 * While the Beatrice Cenci is traditionally attributed to Reni, its poor quality in comparison to other works of the master has led many critics to reject it as an autograph work.
-Instead, it could be by a painter in the immediate circle of Reni, possibly Elisabetta Sirani, who is known for rendering the master's models in abbreviated and reduced form.
+Instead, it could be by a painter in the immediate circle of Reni, possibly Elisabetta Sirani, who is known for rendering the master's models in abbreviated and reduced form.w

-As art historian Robert Baldwin pointed out, there existed a "tradition of comparing beautiful women to jewels.
+As art historian Robert Baldwin pointed out that there existed a "tradition of comparing beautiful women to jewels.
 In court culture, the beautiful woman took on a jewel-like preciousness and radiance which worked, ultimately, to represent an inner beauty beyond material splendor.
 (This is how jewels had long worked in Christian representations of the sacred, their richness and luminosity pointing to a celestial beauty.).
 In European court poetry, the lady was either described as jewel-like or said to surpass the beauty of all jewels."

 However, "Vermeer also went beyond a suspect material beauty by avoiding the extensive use of jewels seen in courtly portraits and representations of artists like Van Dyck and Mignard and by restricting himself to the simpler pearl, avoiding rubies, sapphires, and diamonds.
 More importantly, Vermeer painted everything with a cool, silvery palette and layered, translucent oil glazes, dissolving all material reality with a pearl-like luminosity.
 Visualised this way, Vermeer's beautiful women, ornamented with pearls, took on the familiar, pearl-like beauty of contemporary love lyrics where outer loveliness dissolved into an inner radiance."

 The fijnschilder mode had reached such extremes because pupils were forever trying to outdo their masters in producing the most convincing illusion of surface textures.
-Art historian Peter Hecht argued that the thematic motifs were designed to show off textural imitation or emulative awareness of one's predecessors and peers.

 Thus, it may not be unreasonable that the essential "simplicity" and sobriety of Vermeer's technique might not have been fully appreciated admist the dominant fijnschilder tastes of the day.
 While it is true that Vermeer's art was recognized among elite connoisseurs, he had gained neither the international reputation nor the prices of his competitors.

 In the 17th century, a work of art work was seen through different eyes than today.
-First of all, the Girl with a Pearl Earring was not seen as a portrait but a tronie, a sort of characteristic bust-length figure whose ability to capture the purchaser's eye, rather than the sitter's identity, was the artist's main concern.
+First of all, the Girl with a Pearl Earring was not seen as a portrait but a tronie, a sort of characteristic bust-length figure whose power to capture the purchaser's eye, rather than the sitter's personal identity, was the artist's main concern.
 Tronies were made for the open market and sold in great numbers at low prices.
 As odd as it may seem, a painting's worth was often determined not only by its beauty or by its author's reputation.
-The hierarchical importance of subject matter was held in great consideration and a tronie such as the Girl with a Pearl Earring was definitely on the lower rungs of the ladder not too distant from landscape and the lowest of all categories, still life.
+The hierarchical importance of subject matter was held in great consideration and a tronie such as the Girl with a Pearl Earring was definitely on the lower rungs of the ladder, not too distant from landscape and the lowest of all categories, still life.

 This mind set may be reflected in the relatively low price the Girl with a Pearl Earring may have fetched in the 1696 Amsterdam auction of 21 Vermeer paintings.
 Some scholars conjecture that it corresponds to "a tronie in antique dress, uncommonly artful" sold at 46 guilders, a trifle if compared to the equally-sized Milkmaid or the Woman Holding a Balance which earned 175 and 155 guilders respectively.
 However, is not out of the question that it was another tronie sold in the same auction for only 17 guilders.
 Johan Larson, a Hague/London sculptor was known to have had another Vermeer tronie valued at only 10 guilders.
 In deference to the category, a Rembrandt tronie was sold for a mere 7 guilders in the same sale as the two Vermeer's.

 How were the prices of paintings determined in Vermeer's time?
 There exists a number of period documents which testify that the price of painting was directly correlated to labor hours spent.
-Gerrit Dou and Frans van Mieris could demand from 5 to 6 guilder per hours for their fine paintings, which are comparable in style and motif to Vermeer's more elaborate interiors.
-Dou, who was as scrupulous an accountant as a painter technician, daily noted the exact number of hours he devoted to a painting in order to determine is market value.
+Gerrit Dou and Frans van Mieris could demand from 5 to 6 guilder per hours for their fine paintings, which are comparable in style and compositional complexity to Vermeer's more elaborate interiors.
+Dou, who was as scrupulous an accountant as a painter technician, daily noted the exact number of hours he devoted to a painting in order to calculate is market value.